-The first recorded medicinal use of bilberries was in the 16th century, when preparations made from the berries and dried leaves were given to patients suffering with urinary tract infections, scurvy and kidney stones.
-During World War II, reports from British RAF pilots noted that they experienced an improvement in night vision after eating bilberry preserves.
-Subsequent scientific research gave some substance to their claim, and bilberry is used today to treat a range of visual disorders as well as other complaints.
-A study of 50 patients suffering age-related cataracts revealed that bilberry extract in combination with Vitamin E inhibited the formation of cataracts.
+The first recorded medicinal use of bilberries was in the 16th century, when preparations made from the berries and dried leaves were given to treat patients suffering with urinary tract infections, scurvy and kidney stones.
+During World War 2, British RAF pilots reported that they experienced an improvement in their night vision after eating bilberry preserves.
+Scientists are yet to confirm the pilots’ claim comprehensively.
+However, Dr David Keifer from the University of Wisconsin states that ‘it makes sense that bilberries have a reputation for helping conditions ranging from retinopathy (abnormal or damaged blood vessels in the eye) to diarrhoea and heart disease.
+Many of these conditions have an inflammatory component.’
+Bilberry contains anthocyanosides, chemical compounds that have powerful antioxidant and anti-inflammatory components.
+One study of 50 patients suffering age-related cataracts revealed that bilberry extract taken in combination with vitamin E inhibited the formation of cataracts.

-One of the major constituents of bilberries are anthocyanosides, which are potent antoxidants.
-They help to prevent damage by free radicals, unstable oxygen molecules that harm healthy cells.
-Bilberry extract contains more than 100 times the amount of anthocyanosides than the fresh fruit.
-Bilberries also contain catechol tannins, flavonoids, iridoids glycosides (asperuloside and monotropein) and phenolic acids.
+One of the major constituents of bilberries are anthocyanosides, which are potent antoxidant and antiinflammatory agents.
+They help the body fight off free radicals, unstable oxygen molecules that damage healthy cells.

-- Bilberry is used to maintain healthy vision and treat eye conditions such as diabetic retinopathy, macular degeneration, glaucoma and cataracts.
+- Bilberry is used to maintain healthy vision and treat various eye conditions, including diabetic retinopathy, macular degeneration, glaucoma and cataracts.

-- Anthocyanosides improve the permeability of capillaries, so can improve atherosclerosis, or hardening of the arteries.
+- Anthocyanosides improve blood flow in capillaries, so can reduce atherosclerosis, or hardening of the arteries.

 - Strengthens connective tissue.